pustotnik/backup-o-matic/README.md

 This script is for automation and simplifying of my own backups.
 It's just wrapper for borg (https://www.borgbackup.org/) with some extra functionality with rclone (https://rclone.org/).

+###Why?
+You can find different already ready to use wrappers for borg on internet.
+For example here: https://github.com/borgbackup/community.
+And I checked up almost all of them but did't find suitable for my requirements.
+So I decided to write my own version of wrapper :)

 ###Main goals of this script:
  - send logs by email
  - simple enough but flexible configs (I selected python file as config file)